struggle387/jc141ubuntu/README.md

 ## Features ##

-- Copies the `.jc141rc` configuration file to the user's home directory with bubblewrap fixes (if there are any issues head to https://gitlab.com/jc141x/setup/-/blob/main/generic.md)
+- Copies the `.jc141rc` configuration file to the user's home directory with bubblewrap fixes
 - Checks for Wine installation and installs WineHQ staging if not present.
 - Installs jc141 and Dwarfs dependencies
 - Downloads, builds, and installs Dwarfs (v0.12.4) with Ninja and CMake.